Skip to content

 Officers

-John De Souza, President
+John De Souza, Immediate Past President

 President, Cressy & Everett Real Estate, South Bend, IN